YouTube Star Saffron Barker Stuns In Peach Crop Top & Joggers From Her New Clothing Range

 British YouTube star Saffron Barker took to Instagram to pose in an outfit taken from her new clothing range with In The Style.
 The former Strictly Come Dancing contestant regularly shares pics of her ensembles via the social media platform and didn’t disappoint fans with her most recent upload.

 The 19-year-old stunned in a short-sleeved peach crop top that displayed her midriff.
-She paired the look with matching high-waisted joggers that were rolled up from the bottom and white and peach lace-up Nike sneakers.
+She paired the look with matching high-waisted joggers that were rolled up from the bottom.
+She also sported white-and-peach lace-up Nike sneakers.

 Barker accessorized herself with a necklace with a heart pendant, bracelets, and what looked to be a gold watch.
 She enjoyed the bright weather in sunglasses and sported half her wavy hair down and clipped the rest back.
 Barker kept her nails short and appeared to have applied a coat of black nail polish.
 For her makeup application, she seemingly kept it simple with a glossy lip.

 Barker posted two images within one upload.